InsightsByIvy/etherex-adoption-analysis/README.md

 - Trading pair concentration: WETH/REX dominates → protocol risk if liquidity not diversified.
 Retention curve shows meaningful stickiness among first-wave users.
 - Sustainability: Engagement is holding, but long-term sustainability depends on a variery of factors.

+#### **Summary**:
+Analysis of Etherex's on-chain metrics reveals encouraging signs of authentic user engagement, though further investigation is needed to definitively assess growth sustainability.
+The Protocol Performance charts indicate that staking adoption has stabilised after the initial surge, while User Behaviour analysis shows a solid base of consistent traders alongside some reward-driven activity.
+Trading & Adoption Metrics highlight concentrated yet diverse activity in top pairs and moderate retention over time.

+While core metrics suggest a foundation for organic development rather than purely artificial volume inflation, the mixed effectiveness of incentive mechanisms and presence of reward-seeking behaviour warrant continued monitoring.
+The data provides a baseline for authentic engagement, but longer observation periods and additional behavioural analysis would strengthen conclusions about Etherex's trajectory on Linea.

 ## 6. Challenges